Arkansas community action agencies assistance programs.

 Residents of Arkansas can receive help from a community action agency.
 The non-profit organizations provide a number of services to individuals who are struggling.
 Programs can help the unemployed, low income, seniors, and those who are just in need.
 The resources available are wide ranging and can help with emergency needs and also ensure people gain self-sufficiency over the long term.

-Each location will offer its own services and they often depend on funding.
+Each location listed below will offer its own services and they often depend on funding.
 While some centers in Arkansas may be able to help people apply for financial assistance programs, such as section 8 or utility bill assistance, the main focus is on addressing the root cause of someone’s hardship.
 So this means they will offer employment assistance, job programs, and educational services to those who need them.

 Apply for the Home Energy Assistance Program, which is commonly called LIHEAP.
 This is the main government program that was created to help low-income people with their paying heating bills.
 Occasionally funds may be offered for paying cooling bills during the summer.
 A one-time payment cash grant can be issued by the program and your community action agency.
 The assistance will be applied directly to your utility bill.
 You will need to prove your need, including income, expenses, available assets and more.
 When you are faced with a disconnection the HEAP emergency program in Arkansas may be able to provide grants to those who qualify in a shorter period of time.